 Competition is not the primary focus of the league.
 There is more of a focus on the social aspect of the game.
-In light of the restrictions in place with Covid-19, League play will be modified for the 2020 Season.
-All league members will receive a welcome package including four 9-hole passes and a player’s gift.
-Registration will close on May 31, 2020.
+Don't miss your chance to be a part of it.
+Men's League is almost 70% sold out.
+See detail on registration page below.

 Tom McBroom Designed

 Framed by natural grasses and trees, captivating land forms and ragged handmade bunkers, this stunning course flows effortlessly over pastureland, across environmentally significant Savannah grasses and the Oxbow River valley, intertwining with existing gravel spoil piles.

 This gorgeous 18-hole layout will attract you with its beauty, then attack you with its classic risk-reward design.